Michigan State University

 Platforms & Political Communication

-Understanding how the technical features and affordances of communication platforms shape the content and strategies of political campaigns.
+How the technical features and affordances of communication platforms shape the content and strategies of political campaigns.
 Central to this work is the Identity Driven Information Ecosystem (IDIE) framework.

 Systematic Biases in Information

-Examining how algorithms and user behavior influence content exposure and engagement, including how news engagement on Facebook skews ideologically and how negativity drives public interaction with advocacy content.
+How algorithms and user behavior influence content exposure and engagement, including how news engagement on Facebook skews ideologically and how negativity drives public interaction with advocacy content.

 Identity & Political Expression

-Studying how political identity manifests through consumer choices and cultural signals — from music preferences and podcast selection to television viewing and visual imagery as reflections of partisan identity.
+How political identity manifests through consumer choices and cultural signals — from music preferences and podcast selection to television viewing and visual imagery as reflections of partisan identity.

 Health & Science Communication